GIAT LG1: Design

 The LG1 howitzer is a 105 mm towed artillery piece that features both low weight and a high level of accuracy over long distances.
 Its lightweight construction gives the barrel a relatively short lifespan.
 The equivalent full charge (EFC) count is suggested to be approximately 7,500; however, during fire and practice, has yielded only around 1,500 EFCs.
 The gun was specifically designed for use by rapid deployment forces with attributes such as ruggedness, ease of operation and reduced weight.
 It can fire all NATO standard 105 mm ammunition up to a range of 17 km using HE-ER G3 base bleed rounds.

 Deployment

-The gun has been used by the Belgian Army, Canadian Army, Colombian National Army, Indonesian Marine Corps, Singapore Army and the Royal Thai Army.
+The gun has been used by the Belgian Army, Canadian Army, Colombian National Army,Malaysian Army, Indonesian Marine Corps, Singapore Army and the Royal Thai Army.

 Current service version with Canadian artillery is the LG1 Mark II, of which 28 were purchased for the Royal Canadian Horse Artillery (RCHA).
-Giat supplied the first howitzers in 1996 and fielding was complete by November 1997.
+GIAT supplied the first howitzers in 1996 and fielding was complete by November 1997.